Civil Engineering Study 96-3

 Cold-Formed Steel Series

 Deshmukh, Sameer U.; LaBoube, Roger A.; and Yu, Wei-wen, "Behavior of cold-formed steel web elements with web openings subjected to web crippling and a combination of bending and web crippling for interior-one-flange loading" (1996).
-Center for Cold-Formed Steel Structures Library.
-Paper 171.
+CCFSS Library (1939 - present).
+171.